 The Company is required to make reclamation deposits in respect of its expected site reclamation and closure obligations for the Vanadium Ridge Project.
 The reclamation deposits represent collateral for possible reclamation activities necessary on mineral properties in connection with the permits required for exploration activities by the Company.
-As at June 30, 2020 no reclamation liability exists on the Vanadium Ridge Project.
+As at June 30, 2021, no reclamation liability exists on the Vanadium Ridge Project and the reclamation deposit was transferred to Imbue upon sale of the Vanadium Ridge Project as described in Note 9.